PonderV2: Pave the Way for 3D Foundation Model with A Universal Pre-training Paradigm: Introduction

-\IEEEPARstart{F}{o}undation models hold immense importance within the domain of computer vision and have seen extensive development across various fields, including NLP~\cite{radford2018improving,radford2019language,brown2020language,touvron2023llama,touvron2023llama2,chowdhery2022palm,2023internlm}, 2D computer vision~\cite{kirillov2023segment,rombach2022high,wang2023internimage,wang2022internvideo,he2022masked}, multimodal domains~\cite{radford2021learning,yu2022coca,zhang2023internlm,chen2022pali,alayrac2022flamingo,li2022blip,li2023scaling} and embodied AI~\cite{driess2023palme,fan2022minedojo,brohan2022rt,brohan2023rt,fang2023rh20t}.
-These models allow researchers to leverage and fine-tune them for specific tasks, saving substantial computational resources and time.
-One of the keys to their success is pre-training which helps the model capture general knowledge and learn meaningful features and representations from raw data.
-Although promising, building such a model in 3D is far more challenging.
-Firstly, the diversity of 3D representations, such as 3D point clouds and multi-view images, introduces complexities in designing a universal pre-training approach.
-Moreover, the inherent sparsity of 3D data and the variability arising from sensor placement and occlusions by other scene elements present unique obstacles in the pursuit of acquiring generalizable features.
+\IEEEPARstart{P}{r}\minorrevise{e-trained models} hold immense importance and have seen extensive development across various fields, including NLP~\cite{radford2018improving,radford2019language,brown2020language,touvron2023llama,touvron2023llama2,chowdhery2022palm,2023internlm}, 2D computer vision~\cite{kirillov2023segment,rombach2022high,wang2023internimage,wang2022internvideo,he2022masked}, multimodal domains~\cite{radford2021learning,yu2022coca,zhang2023internlm,chen2022pali,alayrac2022flamingo,li2022blip,li2023scaling} and embodied AI~\cite{driess2023palme,fan2022minedojo,brohan2022rt,brohan2023rt,fang2023rh20t}.
+Pretraining is significant as it provides models with a strong foundation of learned features, enabling better generalization and faster convergence across a wide range of downstream tasks, thus significantly saving computational resources and time.
+Although promising, developing such a model in 3D is more challenging.
+Firstly, the diversity of 3D representations, such as point clouds and multi-view images, introduces complexities in designing a universal pre-training approach. \minorrevise{Moreover, the predominance of empty space within 3D data and the variability in both data format and quality caused by sensor placement and occlusions present unique obstacles in acquiring generalizable features.}